-- Polarity has been established in the installation of the generator.
-Therefore the polarity lights will not function in this mode. - Fuel to run the generator is supplied from the fuel tank. - Periodically replace the fuel filter on the generator to make sure it remains clean and free of debris.

-The coolant mixture installed at the factory consists of equal parts of water and antifreeze (Ethylene Glycol).

-Check the generator's seawater strainer for leaks and/or debris before each use.
+- Polarity has been . established in the installation of the generator.
+Therefore the polarity lights will not function in this mode. - Fuel to run the genera-٠ tor is supplied from the fuel tank. - Periodically replace the • fuel filter on the gener- - ator to make sure it remains clean and free of debris.
+Diesel generators also have a fuel filter/water separator.
+Service instructions are provided on the fuel • filter/water separator. - The coolant mixture installed at the factory consists of equal parts of water and antifreeze (Ethylene Glycol). - Check the generator's seawater strainer for leaks and/or debris before each use. •